 Starting your search for housing

 First, decide how much you can afford, then start by doing research.
-Try and get an idea of the going rate for accommodation in your chosen area.
+Try and get an idea of the cost of somewhere to live in your chosen area.
 Remember that the cost of housing can change a lot from area to area.

-- If you are in care, Social Services must ensure that you are in suitable accommodation until the age of 18.
+- If you are in care, Social Services must make sure that you have somewhere suitable to live until the age of 18.
 After that time, the council will no longer be your main source of income, but you will be eligible for benefits.

 - If you are over 18, you might be able to rent from a private landlord or through an agency.

-- You can contact your local district council or housing association and apply to be on their housing register for rented accommodation.
+- You can contact your local district council or housing association and apply to be on their housing register.

-- Get a friend to come with you, whether you're checking out a property with an agency or answering an ad in the local paper
+- Get a friend to go with you, whether you're checking out a property with an agency or answering an advert in the local paper

 - Visit the property in daylight and take the name of the person who will be showing you around